Narcissists Have No Identity

 It's an interesting and sad side effect to this behavior that the more narcissists attempt to emulate someone they admire, the more they feel controlled and dominated by that person.
 This is called engulfment, or a fear of engulfment.
 This results in anger and accusations from the narcissist, and the other person shaking their head in confusion.
 Narcissists suffer at varying degrees from a fear of rejection that is coupled with a fear of engulfment.
 This is the reason for the push-pull dynamic of their relationships, or what is often called the idealization/devaluation cycle.

-We can see this most clearly with Borderline Personality disordered narcissists, but it is generally present in all types.
+We can see this most clearly with Borderline Personalities, but it is generally present in all types of narcissistic people.
 When they feel too close and too dominated by the other person's personality, they push back.
 They have spent their entire lives trying to separate from their environment and other people but never quite making it, so they want to protect what little identity they feel they do have.
 They push the other person away, attempting to create space and individuality, but their identity is actually wrapped up in the other person so they feel rejected and frightened by the distance they themselves have created.
 This is an endless cycle that can go on for months or even years, with the other person feeling like a yo-yo on a string because of the constant ups and downs created by the narcissist's lack of identity and inability to distinguish themselves from other people.